larryturner/diamondback/readme.rst

 modeling, signal identification and extraction, and noise cancellation.

-Documentation is provided in HTML form, extracted from docstrings in the diamondback package source, and a Jupyter notebook is provided to dynamically construct and exercise diamondback components to facilitate experimentation and visualization.
+Documentation is provided in HTML form, extracted from docstrings in the diamondback package source, and a jupyter notebook is provided to dynamically construct and exercise diamondback components to facilitate experimentation and visualization.